Renton High built on sacred Native American land

 Why we restrict construction on the site to include the big field

 The areas along the former Black and Duwamish rivers, now home to Renton High and many other sites in Renton, are considered a high probability for archaeological sites, historical sites of Duwamish Indian villages.
 Recognizing the importance of land to cultural preservation, construction on the Renton High School site, including the large field at the west of the property, is more restricted than other parts of the district.
-Any construction work planned at Renton High must include the involvement of the Duwamish peoples and be evaluated by an anthropological/archaeological services company to ensure we do not desecrate and disturb historically significant land.
+Any construction work planned at Renton High must include the involvement of our local Native American representatives and be evaluated by an anthropological/archaeological services company to ensure we do not desecrate and disturb historically significant land.

 Construction crews remodeling Renton High School in 2001—to build new classrooms, the IKEA Performing Arts Center, seismic upgrades and more—turned up what an archaeologist believed to be a midden, or ancient dumping area, near the former site of a Duwamish Indian village.
 The district halted construction while the site was evaluated by an anthropological/archaeological services company.
 In 1981, a Sbabadid village site was excavated near the school.